Vanaila DigitalVANAILA · SINCE 2018

 Credibility

 72% of consumers say they won't trust a business without a website.
-When someone Googles your company name and finds nothing, they move on to a competitor who does show up.
+When someone Googles your company name and finds nothing — no site, no address, no proof you exist beyond a social handle — they move on to a competitor who does show up.
+This is doubly true for B2B buyers, who routinely shortlist vendors by website quality alone.

 Search Traffic

-Every month, potential customers are searching for exactly what you offer.
-Without a website, you're invisible to them.
-That traffic goes directly to competitors.
+Every month, potential customers are searching for exactly what you offer: "jasa pembuatan website Bogor", "custom CRM for logistics", "wedding catering near me".
+Without a website, you're invisible to all of them.
+That demand doesn't disappear — it goes directly to competitors who bothered to show up.

 Control Over Your Brand

-On social media, you're subject to algorithm changes, account suspensions, and platform rules.
-Your website is yours — you control the message, the design, and the customer journey.
+On social media, you're subject to algorithm changes, account suspensions, and platform rules that change without notice.
+Your website is yours — you control the message, the design, the data, and the customer journey from first click to closed sale.

 Lead Generation

 A website works while you sleep.
-Contact forms, booking widgets, and downloadable resources capture leads 24/7.
-Social media DMs get buried and forgotten.
+Contact forms, booking widgets, WhatsApp click-to-chat, and downloadable resources capture leads 24/7.
+Social media DMs get buried and forgotten — and you have no record, no follow-up system, no pipeline.

 Professional Partnerships